ahmadashrafgalal/CocoHelper/README.md

 ## 🧠 Why Use COCOHelper?

 ✅ Simple & ready to use
-✅ Clean, readable structure
+✅ Clean, beginner-friendly API
-✅ Perfect for YOLO / COCO experiments
+✅ Ideal for YOLO / COCO projects
-✅ Helps organize custom datasets easily
+✅ Helps organize and visualize datasets easily
+✅ Designed for quick access to class names and IDs

 ---